ilovepdf/iloveimg-wp-compress/readme.txt

 * Variables $height, $width, $ilove_img_account not be defined.
 * Division by zero.
 * An infinite loop was generated.
 The method itself called itself every time the process failed.
+* on some servers, the $path_file variable did not contain the correct url.

 = 1.0.4 =